-- 2.62.12 For private houses the name should not repeat the name of the road or that of any other house or building or be phonetically similar to any property in the same postcode area. - 2.72.13 The use of North, East, South or West (as in Alfred Road North and Alfred Road South) is only acceptable where the road is continuous and passes over a major junction.
-It is not acceptable when the road is in two separate parts with no vehicular access between the two.
-The district council will avoid having two phonetically similar names within the same postcode.
-For example, Alfred Road and Alfred Close or Churchill Road and Birch Hill Road. - 2.82.14 The use of a name which relates to people either living or those alive during living memory will not normally be permitted other than in exceptional circumstances; justifications will be required to make such exceptions.
+For private houses the name should not repeat the name of the road or that of any other house or building or be phonetically similar to any property in the same postcode area.

+The use of North, East, South or West (as in Alfred Road North and Alfred Road South) is only acceptable where the road is continuous and passes over a major junction.
+The district council will avoid having two phonetically similar names within the same postcode, such as "Alfred Road" and "Alfred Close" or "Churchill Road" and "Birch Hill Road".

+The use of names which relate to people either living or those alive in living memory will not normally be permitted other than in exceptional circumstances; justifications will be required to make such exceptions.